Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 Some connect in wild ways.
 Some spark brand-new ideas.

-All are powered by imagination—and right now, during the Faye’s Foil launch, they’re connecting to something even bigger: our Story Shapers’ communities.
+All are powered by imagination—and right now, during the Painting Grace launch, they’re connecting to something even bigger: our Story Shapers’ communities.

 So explore the series.
 Find your family’s next favorite.